-(1) The below profit adjustments do not include adjustments in respect of Granite Hacarmel and Azrieli E-Commerce, as their results have been fully discounted.

-(2) Senior housing residents' deposits are deemed received or returned on the date on which the agreement is signed or terminated, as applicable.

-(3) Calculated according to the Group's weighted interest for the real investments, which include: Granite Hacarmel, Azrieli E-Commerce, Bank Leumi and Leumi Card, for 65% of the cost of the investments.

-(4) Attributable to shareholders only.

-(5) Including FFO from the senior housing segment in the sum of approx. NIS 3 million in Q2/2018, approx. NIS 15 million in Q2/2017, approx. NIS 11 million in H1/2018 and approx. NIS 36 million in H1/2017.

-(6) Calculated on the basis of credit costs which were capitalized to qualified assets and investment property under construction in the financial statements.
+- (1) The below profit adjustments do not include adjustments in respect of Granite Hacarmel and Azrieli E-Commerce, as their results have been fully discounted. - (2) Senior housing residents' deposits are deemed received or returned on the date on which the agreement is signed or terminated, as applicable. - (3) Calculated according to the Group's weighted interest for the real investments, which include: Granite Hacarmel, Azrieli E-Commerce, Bank Leumi and Leumi Card, for 65% of the cost of the investments. - (4) Attributable to shareholders only. - (5) Including FFO from the senior housing segment in the sum of approx. NIS 4 million and in the sum of approx. NIS 15 million in the three and nine months ended September 30, 2018, respectively (approx. NIS 5 million and approx. NIS 41 million in the three and nine months ended September 30, 2017, respectively). - (6) Calculated on the basis of credit costs which were capitalized to qualified assets and investment property under construction in the financial statements.